-It was a grim sign of the times, as the Queens, N.Y. hospital was flooded with hundreds of sick patients, with one medical resident describing conditions as “apocalyptic”, according to a New York Times interview.
+It was a grim sign of the times, as the Queens, N.Y. hospital was flooded with hundreds of sick patients, with one medical resident describing conditions as “apocalyptic”.
 At the same time, hospitals also began a similar rush to increase capacity to keep up with growing infection rates, and scrambled to find personal protective equipment (PPE), ventilators and trained staff.

 Lost in the chaos was IT security.
 In the early fog of the pandemic, cybersecurity took a back seat to keeping patients alive.
 But it did not take long before important hospital systems such as telehealth patient portals, backend billing and coding systems, connected medical devices and video-conferencing platforms were stressed.

 Cybercriminals took notice.
 Cyberattacks targeting healthcare firms have increased 150 percent since the COVID-19 virus hit the U.S. shores.
 The pandemic’s unprecedented impact on healthcare lay bare the gaping holes in the healthcare industry’s cybersecurity defenses.
 It is a sobering wakeup call that security experts say will have a lasting impact on the healthcare industry well into 2021.

 [Editor’s Note: This article is part of an exclusive FREE eBook, sponsored by ZeroNorth.
 The eBook, “Healthcare Security Woes Balloon in a Covid-Era World”, examines the pandemic’s current and lasting impact on cybersecurity.
 Get the whole neatly-packaged story and DOWNLOAD the eBook now – on us!]